Meet Ray, your organic search and analytics data nerd

 As a teenager, I would get up early on the weekend to get my old metal trolley and stack it up with newspapers.
 As a paperboy for the local newsagent, it meant meeting people from different parts of the community.
 After a good paper run, I counted up the sales and, from my commission, loved treating myself to Harry Potter chocolate frogs.

 I would import products from overseas, engage in dropshipping and run an online store from my bedroom.
-This later turned into a physical bedroom store, where I should have picked up I did not need a cash register for a store that had barely any visits.
+This later turned into a physical bedroom store, where I should have picked up that I did not need a cash register for a store that had barely any visits.

-If you steer away from the entrepreneurial ventures, my first paying job was at Red Rooster.
+If you steer away from entrepreneurial ventures, my first paying job was at Red Rooster.
 It was here I became what some might call a ‘checkout chick’ and later climbed the ranks to be an Assistant Store Manager.
-I still love Red Rooster today, those cheesy nuggets are golden (just like good data).
+I still love Red Rooster today; those cheesy nuggets are golden (just like good data).

 After working as a call centre rep and studying marketing, I wanted to learn more about Origin Energy from a brand and social media perspective.
 So, when the job opportunity came up, it was a no-brainer.